Retail marketing trends entails about selling experiences and subtly guiding consumers to help them make snap purchase decisions.

 Unified Grocers decided to install beacons to mimic the e-commerce websites by offering loyalty points, coupons and a shopping list reminder straight to a consumer’s smartphone.
 Brick and mortar retail stores can use this as inspiration to gamify the experience.
 This, of course, can be done by ensuring every in-store marketing tactic leads the user to the beacon.
 These could include having posters that encourage the customer to switch on their Bluetooth or offering free Wi-Fi that in turn gets them to turn on Bluetooth.

-4. Transforming point-of-sale to digital experiences –
+4. Major retail marketing trend includes transforming POS to digital experiences –

 The first impression may not be the last impression when it comes to retail point-of-sale or point-of-purchase.
 Making it easier for consumers to buy products is imperative.
 Several brands like Sephora have taken to AI chatbots or other messaging platforms as a retail marketing strategy that allows shoppers to buy products and get personalised recommendations quickly.
 The POS can also be tied to beacons that let consumers pay easily.
 What the beacons do is essentially allow shoppers to avoid long queues and pay from anywhere in the store.
 Retailers can also set up unique discount codes using beacons that can be availed of at checkout.
 Scala uses beacons to replace salespersons by allowing consumers to pick up products and compare two similar items.